AdaDoom3/drake/readme.rst

 Limitations
 -----------

-Many many features are unimplemented !!!
+Many many features are unimplemented!

-And there are several intentional ACATS violations for usability.
+Note: there are several intentional ACATS violations for usability.
 See `incompatibility features page`_.

 .. _gcc: http://gcc.gnu.org/